Buddhism in Thailand: The first Thai states: Sukhothai and Lan Na

 Mahathammaracha I (r.
 1346–1368) was a Sukhothai king known as a great scholar and patron of Buddhism, who even became a monk for a brief period of four months.
 A treatise on Buddhist cosmology, the Tribhumikatha (Trai Phum Phra Ruang, "The Three Worlds According to King Ruang"), has been attributed to him, and is one of the oldest traditional works of Thai literature.
 During the reign of Mahathammaracha I, another group of monks arrived from Sri Lanka, led by Somdet Phra Mahasami (Sumana), who was associated with a Sri Lankan forest monastery named Udumbaragiri.

 Further north, in the Thai Lan Na Kingdom (c.
 1292–1775), Theravāda also flourished.
 Lan Na kings built unique wats (monasteries) which show a blend of Mon, Indian, Burmese and Khmer styles.
 Some important early Lan Na wats include Wat Ku Kham (Temple of the Golden Chedi, c.
 1288) and Wat Chiang Man (c.
 1297) both built by the first Lan Na king Mangrai (1238–1311).

 King Pha Yu (r.
 1345–1367), continued promoting Buddhism.
 He shifted the capital to Chiang Mai and built Wat Li Chiang.
 His successor, Keu Na (1367–1385), invited the forest monk Somdet Phra Mahasami to Lan Na to introduce his Sri Lankan forest sect.
 Mahasami arrived with relics which were enshrined at the newly built Wat Suan Dauk.
 This wat became the headquarters of the Sri Lankan forest sect.
 Wat Phra Singh (c.
 1385) is another example of classic Buddhist architecture of the Lan Na kingdom.

-In the reign of Sam Fang Kaen (1411–1442), a controversy broke out between the Sri Lankan sect of Somdet Phra Mahasami and another Sri Lankan order newly arrived from Ayudhya, which criticized the old order for accepting money and owning rice lands.
+In the reign of Sam Fang Kaen (1411–1442), a controversy broke out between the Sri Lankan sect of Somdet Phra Mahasami and another Sri Lankan order newly arrived from Ayutthya, which criticized the old order for accepting money and owning rice lands.

 Sam Fang Kaen was deposed by Tilokaraj (r.
 1441–1487), who placed his support behind the new, more rigorous forest sect and allowed it to become the dominant sect in the kingdom.
 He is known for building several monasteries for the new Buddhist order, including Wat Chet Yot and Wat Pa Daeng.
 The king also enlarged Wat Chedi Luang to house the Emerald Buddha.
 During his reign, in c.
 1477, a Buddhist council convened to review the Pali Canon.
 It is considered the eighth Buddhist council in the Thai tradition.

 Lan Na Buddhism reached its climax during the reign of Tilokaraja's grandson, Phra Mueang Kaeo (1495–1528).
 His reign saw great achievements in Pali literature, as attested by works like the Jinakalamali (a historical chronicle, c.
 1517), and the great commentary, Mangalatthadipani.